Modeling Heterogeneous Peer Assortment Effects using Finite Mixture Exponential Random Graph Models: Estimation for ERGMs

 With the limitations of MPLE discussed, there are several advantages that suggest MPLE is a better choice than MLE for the current purposes.
 Using the MLE during the maximization step is computationally intensive, with running times an order of magnitude above the running time of MPLE.
-Furthermore, in light of the possibility of degeneration, repeated applications of the MLE while using non-optimal latent class solutions increases the probability that at least one iteration will be degenerate, which would cause estimation to fail.
-It is worthwhile to note that both of these issues were raised in \cite{Steinley2010}, and motivated the use of the MPLE there as well.
+This decrease in computation time is a major advantage of the MPLE approach, allowing it to scale to very large networks that would be computationally impossible to analyze using the MLE approach.
+Furthermore, in light of the possibility of degeneration, repeated applications of the MLE while using non-optimal latent class solutions increases the probability that at least one iteration will be degenerate (in that, within a EM iteration, fitting the model using MLE would result in a degenerate solution from which the estimator would not be able to recover).
+This is not to say that however, that the MPLE approach solves the issue of degeneracy as degeneracy is a property of the model itself rather than any estimation procedure \citep{Handcock2003}.
+Instead, as covariate effects appear to be consistently estimated with MPLE \citep{duijna2009}, the MPLE estimator allows researchers whose main question of interest lies in covariate effects to be less concerned with potential degeneracy.
+However, if researchers are interested in network effects themselves, then the MPLE estimator is not appropriate, as it might mask issues with degeneracy, and lead to spurious findings.
+It is worthwhile to note that both of these issues (computation time, degeneracy) were raised in \citet{Steinley2010}, and motivated the use of the MPLE there as well.
 As such, in current manuscript, we use MPLE during the maximization step of an EM algorithm implementation.
 Given the known issues with MPLE, we use MLE to obtain a final set of parameter estimates, once the EM algorithm has converged.
+Again, this final estimation with MLE is not scalable for very large networks, while using just the MPLE approach is.